rebeccaferrell/CSSS508/Lectures/slides_week_8.md

 Next week
 ===

-Now that we know how to pattern match and process character data, next week we can talk about text analysis in R.
+Homework 6 assigned last week is due next week, and peer reviews due the week after.

-Homework 6 assigned last week will be due next week.
+In class next week, you'll be working on a lab with the restaurant inspection data.
+You can finish it at home and turn it in the final week of class.
+(No peer reviews -- I'll grade this one.)